Posted Friday, January 4, 2019 by MCVB Staff

 The placid and pretty waters of San Rafael Creek make for great paddleboarding and kayaking, whether you’re brand new or a pro.

 San Rafael’s 101 Surf Sports hosts paddlers of all skill levels for great morning paddle parties with fun family races for all skill levels.
-At 101 Surf Sports’ winter paddle racing events on Saturday, Feb.
-3, Saturday, Feb.
-24 and Saturday, March 3, raceboards and race paddle rentals are available on site, and kids get to race for free.
+At 101 Surf Sports’ winter paddle racing events, raceboards and race paddle rentals are available on site, and kids get to race for free.